STARC: A General Framework For Quantifying Differences Between Reward Functions: Main Proofs

 \subsection{Issues with EPIC, and Similar Metrics}

-In this appendix, we prove the results from Section~\ref{section:issues_with_epic}.
+In this appendix, we prove the results from in Appendix~\ref{appendix:epic}.
 Moreover, we state and prove versions of these theorems that are more general than the versions given in the main text.
 First, we need a few new definitions:

 \begin{definition} A function $c : \R \to \R$ is an \emph{EPIC-like canonicalisation function} if $c$ is linear, $c(R)$ and $R$ differ by potential shaping, and $c(R_1) = c(R_2)$ if and only if $R_1$ and $R_2$ only differ by potential shaping. \end{definition}